ec-jrc/lisflood-model/2_stdLISFLOOD_plant-water-uptake/index.md

 Where $ET0$ is the potential (reference) evapotranspiration rate $[\frac{mm}{day}]$, constant $κ_{gb}$ is the extinction coefficient for global solar radiation \[-\] and $k_{crop}$ is a crop coefficient, a ration between the potential (reference) evapotranspiration rate and the potential evaporation rate of a specific crop. $k_{crop}$ is 1 for most vegetation types, except for some excessively transpiring crops like sugarcane or rice.

-> Note that the energy that has been 'consumed' already for the evaporation of intercepted water is simply subtracted here in order to respect the overall energy balance.
+> Note that the energy that has been 'consumed' already for the evaporation of intercepted water is simply accounted for here by subtracting the evaporated water volume here ($EW_{int}$).
+This is done in order to respect the overall energy balance.

 The **actual transpiration rate** is reduced when the amount of moisture in the soil is small.
 In the model, a reduction factor is applied to simulate this effect: